story-ai/story-ai.github.io/index.md

       id: header
       title: We all have a unique learning style.
 Story teaches in your style.
       subtitle: >-
-        Learn more effectively and efficiently with our advanced learning technology that learns how you learn.
+        Learn more effectively with advanced learning technology that learns how you learn.
 Story courses are uniquely created to match your learning style.
       buttons:
         - text: Free Trial
           filled: false